Chase Sapphire Reserve (CSR) Card Benefits

 However, that’s not enough to cover the value of my lost luggage (due to loss, damage, or theft).

-My Chase Sapphire Reserve credit card has a lost luggage benefit of $3,000, so my Chase Sapphire Reserve credit card offers more robust coverage, which I want.
+My Chase Sapphire Reserve credit card had a lost luggage benefit of $3,000, so my Chase Sapphire Reserve credit card offered more robust coverage, which I wanted.

 Trip Interruption/Cancellation ($10k - $20k Value)

 When I travel, I buy independent travel insurance that covers trip interruption/cancellation.
-And you can guess why I love that my Chase Sapphire Reserve credit card offers that benefit as well.
+And you can guess why I loved that my Chase Sapphire Reserve credit card offered that benefit, too.

 My independently purchased travel insurance provides important emergency medical benefits I want, plus it happens to cover up to $2,500 for trip interruption/cancellation.